Are you scared about having twins? Here’s one mom’s honest post about hearing the news of having twins and how to overcome the fear.

 So yes, I was scared about having twins.

-I knew others had done it before, clearly.
+I knew other parents of multiples had done it before, clearly.
 My good friend is a twin herself, and she and her sister share a special bond that only twins will have.

 I even hoped my little guy might prove me wrong and be the most compliant toddler.
 The best big-brother helper in the world, despite two crying babies.
 And for all I knew, my twin pregnancy would go just as smooth and complication-free as my first.